-At 17 pm, at the State Archives, the “Elsa Morante Reading School and the Sea of Writing” will be held.
-The meeting will be dedicated to the figure of the famous writer Elsa Morante, with an analysis of her time spent on the island of Procida.
-Gea Finelli, author of “Nel mare di Elsa” (Nutrimenti), will talk about it together with Filippo La Porta, who will moderate the seminar.
-The reasons and the period of Morante's stay in Procida will be investigated, as well as the influences that came from her meetings and experiences on the island, inspiring her masterpiece “L'isola di Arturo”.
+At 17:XNUMX p.m., the "Elsa Morante and the Sea of Writing" Reading School will be held at the State Archives.
+The meeting will focus on the celebrated writer Elsa Morante, with an analysis of her time spent on the island of Procida.
+Gea Finelli, author of "Nel mare di Elsa" (Nutrimenti), will discuss the topic alongside Filippo La Porta, who will moderate the seminar.
+The seminar will explore the reasons for and timing of Morante's stay on Procida, as well as the influences derived from her encounters and experiences on the island, which inspired her masterpiece, "Arturo's Island."

 Meeting on Lucretius

-At 18.30:XNUMX p.m., in the Church of Addolorata, “Classica Lucrezio Mon Ami” will be held, a meeting with Ivano Dionigi, author of “The Apocalypse of Lucretius” (Raffaello Cortina).
-Led by Gennaro Carillo, the event will explore Lucretius’ revolutionary teachings on politics, religion and love, which are considered fundamentally mental constructs and sources of alienation.
-The importance of “natural science” in Lucretius’ vision will be highlighted, revealing how his thought influenced European culture.
+At 18.30:XNUMX pm, in the Church of the Addolorata, "Classica Lucrezio Mon Ami" will be held, a discussion with Ivano Dionigi, author of "The Apocalypse of Lucretius" (Raffaello Cortina).
+Hosted by Gennaro Carillo, the event will explore Lucretius's revolutionary teachings on politics, religion, and love, which he considered fundamentally mental constructs and sources of alienation.
+The importance of "natural science" in Lucretius's vision will be highlighted, revealing how his thought influenced European culture.

-Also at 18.30:1919 pm but at Palazzo Fruscione, Simona Colarizi will present her book “La resistenza lunga.
-Storia dell'antifascismo 1945-1919” (Laterza), which deals with the long resistance to fascism in Italy, from its birth in XNUMX, through clandestinity and exile, up to the armed partisan struggle during the Second World War.
+Also at 18.30:1919 pm, but at Palazzo Fruscione, Simona Colarizi will present her book "La resistenza lunga.
+Storia dell'antifascismo 1945-1919" (Laterza), which explores the long resistance to fascism in Italy, from its birth in XNUMX, through clandestinity and exile, to the armed partisan struggle during World War II.
 Piero Cavallo will lead the discussion.

 Metamorphosis of the Enterprise

-At 19:XNUMX pm, at the Diocesan Museum, the meeting “Views of the Current World / Economy Metamorphosis of Business” will delve into business literature and its importance for a new vision of sustainable development.
-Antonio Ferraioli, Andrea Prete and Vincenzo Boccia will participate, moderated by Nicola Saldutti.
-The Business Literature Award will follow, with finalist Simona Baldelli and author Sebastiano Mondadori.
+At 19:XNUMX PM, at the Diocesan Museum, the meeting "Views of the Current World / Economy, Metamorphosis of Business" will explore business literature and its importance for a new vision of sustainable development.
+Participants will include Antonio Ferraioli, Andrea Prete, and Vincenzo Boccia, moderated by Nicola Saldutti.
+The Business Literature Award will follow, featuring finalist Simona Baldelli and author Sebastiano Mondadori.

 Event for Kids

-The program at 19 pm in the Matteotti space includes “Spazio Ragazzi Il Libro si fa in Quattro”, a meeting with Davide Calì, author of “Un lavoro facile facile” (Biancoenero), moderated by Daria Limatola.
-This narrative, set in a modern suburb, mixes humor and reflection through the story of two friends and a zoo rhinoceros.
+The program at 19 pm in the Matteotti space includes "Spazio Ragazzi Il Libro si fa in Quattro," a discussion with Davide Calì, author of "Un lavoro facile facile" (Biancoenero), moderated by Daria Limatola.
+This narrative, set in a modern suburb, blends humor and reflection through the story of two friends and a zoo rhinoceros.

 Berlinguer in Spicy Sauce